hliu168/CloudNativeP2/README.md

 Note: The first time you run this project, you will need to seed the database with dummy data.
 Use the command `sh scripts/run_db_command.sh <POD_NAME>` against the `postgres`-person or `postgres`-location pod, depending on where this scripts folder locates inside. (`kubectl get pods` will give you the `POD_NAME`).
 Subsequent runs of `kubectl apply` for making changes to deployments or services shouldn't require you to seed the database again!

 ### Verifying it Works
-Once the project is up and running, you should be able to see 3 deployments and 3 services in Kubernetes:
+Once the project is up and running, you should be able to see the udaconnect frontend in your browser
-`kubectl get pods` and `kubectl get services` - should both return `udaconnect-app`, `udaconnect-api`, and `postgres`

 These pages should also load on your web browser: